 Approaches, methods, developments, and investigations in the environment of the FLAPW method and also implementations in the Fleur code have been published in many journal articles.
-If your publication relies on such work please study it to learn about the details and remember to cite the respective articles.
+If your publication relies on such work please remember to cite the respective articles.
 It follows a list of references that may be of relevance here: